 a.
 Documentation for non-salaried expenditures must follow the requirements outlined in OP 65.08, Direct Charging to Sponsored Projects and Cost Share Funds.

 b.
 Salaried cost share commitments are captured in eCRT for effort certification.

 c.
-Because third party contributions are not accounted for in the university's financial systems, external entities are required to submit documentation to Accounting Services.
+Because third party contributions are not accounted for in the university's financial systems, external entities are required to submit documentation to AS.

 (1) Cash and in-kind contributions from subrecipients should be reported and documented in accordance with the subrecipient risk assessment and subaward.

-(2) For non-subrecipients, Accounting Services will establish third party cost share monitoring plans.
+(2) For non-subrecipients, AS will establish third party cost share monitoring plans.

 (3) Cost sharing information must be certified by the third party and approved by the PI.